judka-uriel/uriel-book/uriel_en.md

 before their expulsion from Gan Eden.

-If we trace the main milestones: Gan Eden → the Flood → the Tower of Babel, but in reverse order: the Tower of Babel → the Flood → Gan Eden, a reversive tendency becomes noticeable that is taking place in the modern world.
+If we trace the main milestones: Gan Eden → the Flood → the Tower of Babel, but in reverse order: the Tower of Babel → the Flood → Gan Eden, a reverse trend becomes noticeable that is taking place in the modern world.

 > And they said: “Come, let us build ourselves a city and a tower with its top in the heavens, and let us make a name for ourselves”